22-24 September 2021

 - System integration of biogas – On-demand biogas production (fuel, bio-CNG and LNG, power to gas)

 - Economic concepts for the future without feed-in tariffs (off-grid solutions, direct marketing)

 - Contribution to climate protection through biogas production (sector coupling or connecting, CO2 utilization, manure digestion)

-Additionally, you also have the opportunity to publish your abstracts in the special issue of the scientific peer reviewed
+Additionally, you also have the opportunity to publish your abstracts in a special issue of the prestigious “Bioresource Technology” (BITE) magazine.

 Submit your abstract now by clicking the orange button below.

 The Call for Papers will be open until February 28th, 2021!

 - May 2021: Call for Papers acceptance confirmation

 - May 2021: Registration start (Early Bird)